Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 El Salvador is not as dangerous anymore

-Safety has improved in El Salvador.
-Now, in all honesty, this improvement has helped mainly the locals.
-El Salvador has always been considered safe for tourists.
+It is undeniable that safety has improved in El Salvador!
+But honesty, this improvement has helped mainly the locals as El Salvador has always been considered safe for tourists.

 Here is an example of safety improvements using San Salvador, the nation’s capital.
-This city, since 2010, was generally in the top 50 most dangerous cities in the world; as a matter of fact, it was a regular in the top 10.
-The country’s capital reached 3rd place in 2015.
+Since 2010, the capital city was generally in the top 50 most dangerous cities in the world; as a matter of fact, it was a regular in the top 10, reaching 3rd place in 2015.

 San Salvador Cathedral